-As a sales manager, you’ll know all too well how important it is to recruit and retain the best sales talent you can find.
+As a sales manager, you’ll know all too well how important it is to avoid recruitment mistakes and recruit and retain the best sales talent you can find.
 The wrong hire can cost your company thousands of pounds – if not more – in training and performance management costs, and result in underperforming, unhappy teams.
 When you factor in hiring costs, lost customers, lack of revenue and potential severance costs that a bad sales hire can rack up, you’re looking at a significant impact on your business’s bottom line.
 So how can you get it right and ensure you hire the right sales person every time?

 Here are four major recruitment mistakes you need to avoid next time you’re hiring new sales talent.

-Not being clear on the role
+Recruitment mistake no. 1 – Not being clear on the role

 If you don’t know exactly what you want, you’ll struggle to find someone who can tick all the boxes you don’t even know you need ticking.
 If the role is ill-defined in job specs and ads or not agreed on internally, it can be difficult for candidates to know what to expect and therefore hard for them to truly shine in the application process.

 Ensure everyone involved in recruitment is on the same page in terms of the sales person you’re looking for and their roles and responsibilities.
 This needs to be done before you even thinking about starting your recruitment search, as if you’re all assessing candidates based on different criteria then the process will likely become drawn out and difficult.

 Once you have a clear idea of the role and its requirements, write this all down in a killer job description, then check this against what your team has fed back to you.
 It should include the following:

 - A clear description of the tasks and responsibilities involved